biddster/node-red-contrib-wemo-emulator/README.md

 ### Enabling extra debugging

 Install `node-red-contrib-config` and drag a config node into your workspace.
-Configure the node to set a global variable called `topic-timeframe-trigger` with a JSON value of `{"debug": true}`.
+Configure the node to set a global variable called `wemo-emulator` with a JSON value of `{"debug": true}`.
 Also make sure that the config tickbox for `active` is unchecked.
 Redeploy.
 Now click the button on the config node.
-This will trigger all instances of `topic-timeframe-trigger` to write extra logging to the os syslog next time they're invoked.
+This will trigger all instances of `wemo-emulator` to write extra logging to the os syslog next time they're invoked.